zentyal/zentyal/docs/en/user/mail.rst

   This account is intended to be a standard way to reach the administrator of the mail server.
-  Automatically-generated notification  mails will typically have his reply address set to 'postmaster@domain'.
+  Automatically-generated notification mails will typically use **postmaster** as reply address.
 :guilabel:`Maximum mailbox size allowed`:
   In this option you could indicate a maximum size in Mb for any user mailboxes.
 All mail which surpasses the limit